- Where and when do we meet?

 New members are welcome to join any time of year but membership runs from the beginning of April to the end of March.
 Enrolment nights are held on the first Wednesday of each month during the spring and summer to coincide with our BBQ and fun night.

-Winter membership starts from September and includes a 50% discount.
-However, membership is restricted in the winter to people who are already 1-Star standard as it is more difficult to teach in the dark and colder if you fall in!
+Winter membership starts from September and includes a discount on the annual membership fee.
+However, membership is restricted in the winter to people who are already able to paddle 2-3km and self rescue in the event of a capsize.

 We suggest that those looking to enrol arrive for about 7pm as this gives us time to get existing members organised and on the water.